jidicula/forcepush/content/posts/2021-05-01-Writing-a-simple-CLI-program:-Python-vs-Go.md

 # The Re-rewrite: Python Edition

 I thought it would be an even more interesting exercise to try writing the same tool in Python too, just to compare the process of writing a CLI tool (and so I'd have a reason to write a blogpost).
 The Python implementation of this tool can be seen [here](https://github.com/jidicula/random-standup-py).
 It accepts the same TOML file that the Go implementation accepts, and is invoked in the same way.

-# Interlude: Why TOML?

-Config files should be readable and editable by both humans and machines.
-What defines this?
-A format with a clear specification (for the machines to parse) and easy on the eyes/fingers (for humans to read and modify).
-There are a few popular options:
-* XML: Basically HTML - tricky to read and tricky to edit by hand.
-Diffs will be messy.
-* .INI: Several competing specifications, so really not even worth considering.
-* YAML: An improvement over XML in readability, but the whitespace-as-syntax might trip you up.
-[GitHub Actions](https://docs.github.com/en/actions) uses this for defining workflows, and tools like [Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically) and [pre-commit](https://pre-commit.com) read configurations from YAML files.
-* JSON: The de facto format for passing around data in webdev, with a dictionary-like syntax.
-Hope you like commas and braces.
-* TOML: A happy medium between human and machine readability.
-Used for specifying Rust project dependencies in `Cargo.toml`, and for [Python project configs in `pyproject.toml`][pep-631].

 # The Differences